10 Proof of Income Documents Landlords Use to Verify Income

 Did you know?

-Many employees earn sizable guaranteed bonuses that make up a majority of their salaries.
-If this is the case, the employer should include their bonus amount as part of the employment letter.
-If it is a guaranteed amount each year, you can choose to include it as part of the salary.
+Many employees earn sizable guaranteed bonuses that make up most of their salaries.
+If so, the employer should include their bonus amount in the employment letter.
+You can have it as part of the salary if it is guaranteed yearly.
 If the bonus is discretionary or performance-based, which means it’s not guaranteed, it may not be something you want to include as part of their tenant income qualifier.

 5. Offer Letter

 If an applicant just accepted or is just beginning a new job, they may not have an employment letter to provide as part of the rental application.
-In lieu of the letter of employment, they can submit an offer letter to provide evidence that they will be gainfully employed.
-In order to remain valid, offer letters should only be accepted by a landlord if the applicant has been hired within the past 30 days.
+Instead of the employment letter, they can submit an offer letter to prove they will be gainfully employed.
+To remain valid, a landlord should only accept offer letters if the applicant has been hired within the past 30 days.

 How to Verify Income From an Offer Letter

-The applicant will need to request the offer letter from their new employer, or they may have a copy of the letter in their possession if the hire was within the last 30 days.
-The offer letter should be on company letterhead and contain similar information as the letter of employment, e.g.:
+The applicant will need to request the offer letter from their new employer, or they may have a copy of the letter if the hire was within the last 30 days.
+The offer letter should be on company letterhead and contain similar information as the letter of employment:

 - Applicant name